kurtjd/jaxe/README.md

 ## Options
 `-l` Enable legacy mode (for programs that ran on the COSMAC VIP)
-`-o` Enable Octo compatibility mode (disables all S-CHIP quirks but offers HI-RES)
+`-o` Enable Octo compatibility mode (disables all S-CHIP quirks but keeps HI-RES and new instructions)
 `-d` Enable debug mode (with optional dump file specified, otherwise defaults to jace.dmp)
 `-p` Set program start address (in hex)
 `-c` Set clock speed (in Hz)